abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 ```
 from ServoPi import Servo
 ```
-Next you must initialise the Servo object:
+Next, you must initialise the Servo object:
 ```
 servo = Servo(0x40)
 ```